7 Popular Household Items That Can Cause Chemical Burns

 Home and business owners must do everything within their power to keep visitors safe.
 Before using a cleaner, read its warning labels and only apply it as directed.
 Lock unsafe items out of reach; if kids gain access to these substances and suffer chemical burns, you may be liable for the related burn injury treatment costs and any civil actions brought against you.

-If you or your child suffers a chemical burn, you may file a personal injury claim in West Virginia.
+In West Virginia, if you or your child suffers a chemical burn, you may file a personal injury claim.
 For example, if a school janitor leaves cleaners in an unsafe area or uses them incorrectly, he or she may be responsible for subsequent damages.
 Similarly, if you suffer a chemical burn while patronizing a laundromat, you may be eligible for compensation.

 These cases often hinge on collecting comprehensive evidence and demonstrating that the defendant acted negligently.
 After experiencing a burn, take pictures of the damage if possible.
 If you suspect a negligent party may be responsible for your pain and suffering, it’s a good idea to visit a doctor regardless of the severity.
 This information will likely affect the success of your claim.
 Contact Tiano O’Dell, PLLC for more information about your case and to schedule a free consultation with a West Virginia chemical burn lawyer.